crossjoin-io/crossjoin/SECURITY.md

 The Go code in this project is statically analyzed for security issues with [ShiftLeft](https://www.shiftleft.io/).

-The code analyzed to look for
+The code analyzed to look for vulnerabilities like

 - SQL injection
 - Sensitive data leak